 HTTP 502 responses, which Dynatrace OneAgent also detects.
 Please find details about these use cases in this Gorouter metrics blog post.

-These metrics can all be found on the Gorouters tile which is part of the new Cloud Foundry overview page.
+These metrics can all be found on the Gorouters tile which is part of the Cloud Foundry overview page.
 Please note that Gorouter HTTP metrics are also available on Gorouter process group instance pages.
 Furthermore you can leverage Gorouter HTTP metrics (which you will find as Go HTTP metrics) for custom charting.

 All Cloud Foundry application instances and related tasks run as Garden containers on Diego cell VMs.
 To assess the health of Diego cells, Dynatrace relies on generic host health measures.
 The Diego cells tile on the new Cloud Foundry overview page focuses on Memory usage, CPU usage, and Disk space usage.